We took our first long train ride to the magical village of Mont Saint-Michel.

 We had to get off and switch to a coach that drives us the rest of the way.
 It was rainy and cloudy most of the morning but as we approached, the sun came out.

-Shout out to the tourist who we asked to take out picture for kindly cropped out beautiful Mont Saint-Michel for us.
-Luckily Antz took a selfie with his long arms.
-We really need to hire a photographer to follow us wherever we go, totally necessary.
+Shout out to the tourist who we asked to take our picture for cropping out beautiful Mont Saint-Michel for us.
+I love when someone takes your photo and it comes out horrible but you have to politely say Oh, it came out great to not seem awkward.
+Luckily, Antz took a selfie with his long arms.
+We really need to hire a photographer to follow us wherever we go, totally necessary expense.

 We Face-timed my Mom and showed her the village.
-I am so happy we gave her an iPhone and added her to our cell phone plan before leaving.
-Her phone is a flip phone and I just recently taught her how to text.
+I am so happy we gave her an iPhone and added her to our cell phone plan before moving.
+She still had a flip phone and I just recently taught her how to text.
+She now loves to send me random emojis!

 The lazy part of me was like there’s no way I was going to make it up the stairs to the top of that castle but fortunately, there is a main road that gradually weaves you to the top.
 We saw some people taking a rather steep and narrow short cut but they are crazy.

 We found a beautiful, small church close to the top.
 Since the Saint-Michel abbey was full of tourists, we hung out here.
 Liv asked to light a candle for Grandma Maria and we said a prayer.
-I haven’t seen a chandelier inside a church light this before.
+I haven’t seen a chandelier inside a church like this before.
+So magnificent!

 We had lunch at one of the many Normandie cuisine restaurants.
 The food was so-so but the atmosphere was nice to take a break from the crowds.